 Induction is a third method, completely different from all other cooking technologies– it does not involve generating heat which is then transferred to the cooking vessel, it makes the cooking vessel itself the original generator of the cooking heat.

-I have already started shopping online, and my early choice would be the Viking 36” All Induction Pro Series Cooktop.
-It seems to offer the most burners, and is manufactured by a great American name.
+I have already started shopping online, and my early choice would be either the Viking 36” All Induction Pro Series Cooktop or the stainless model offered by GE.
+Both offer the most burners, and are manufactured by great American names.

 It may not be the most beautiful appliance in the modern kitchen, but for cooking precision and easy clean-up, it can’t be beat.
 Soap and water can dispense with most cooking spills, because the surface doesn’t get hot enough to burn these messes into the surface.